jaceksan/pex-test/README.md

   - see chapter [Solution description/Load](#load) for more details
 - There is strict referential integrity between meta and history
 - Value of a fact can be reduced, e.g. number of views
-- There can be many rows for certain video(GID) for one day
+- There can be many rows for certain video(GID) in one day
-- All videos are created(uploaded) in 2018-06-01 day, there is history for the following 7 days (including creation day)
+- All videos are created(uploaded) in 2018-06-01 day, history contains the following 7 days (including creation day)
 - There are cca 1/2 of rows in history without change of any fact
 - There are no rows on the edge of each day
-  - Question is, if facts diff (from previous row) should be calculated into previous or following day
+  - Question is, if facts diff (comparing to previous row) should be calculated into previous or following day
   - See chapter [Follow-ups/Timeseries](#timeseries) for more details

 # Solution description